tuturto/pyherc/doc/manual/source/intro.rst

 - Python 2.6.1
 - PyGame 1.9.2
 - PGU 0.18
+- Aspyct 3.0 beta 4
-- pyDoubles 1.4 (only needed for running test cases)
+- mockito-python 0.5.0 (only needed for running test cases)
 - pyHamcrest 1.6 (only needed for running test cases)
 - Sphinx 1.1.2 (only needed for generating documentation)